revanmarkad/Customer-Churn-Analysis/README.md

 "In this project, I analyzed various factors affecting customer churn, such as age, marital status, service usage, payment methods, and satisfaction.
 I found that younger customers and those on monthly contracts were more likely to churn, while offering additional services and high customer satisfaction helped retain customers.
 Based on these findings, I recommend improving customer satisfaction, providing bundled services, and offering more flexible contract options to reduce churn."

+"I used a relational database for this project.
+The data is structured across multiple tables, such as customer information, payment details, service usage, and churn analysis.
+I performed SQL queries to analyze relationships between these tables and derive insights on customer behavior and churn patterns."

 ## Next Steps